Best & Worst Porsche Cayenne Years

 We've ranked each Porsche Cayenne model for every generation so you can avoid picking the worst Porsche Cayenne years and pick the best one.

 Buckle up!
-We’re about to dive into the Porsche Cayenne’s history, revealing the best years to buy and the ones to avoid.
+We’re about to plunge into the Porsche Cayenne’s history, revealing the finest years to buy and the ones to avoid.

-We’ve analyzed the numbers from NHTSA, Consumer Reports, and owner reviews to give you a straightforward breakdown of each model year.
+We’ve examined the numbers from NHTSA, Consumer Reports, and owner reviews to give you a precise breakdown of each model year.

 From performance to security evaluations, we’ve got all the details you need to pick your ideal Cayenne.